Generated regional Virginia river scene for South Fork of Shenandoah River planning; not an exact location photo

 Best flows

 Use RiverReports for the Lynnwood context and USGS 01629500 near Luray as the main official live trend.
-Stable, clear, moderate water is the best smallmouth window; high, rising, or very low water should change float length or postpone the trip.
+Stable, clear, moderate water is the best smallmouth window.
+High, rising, or very low water should change float length or postpone the trip.

-When to skip
+When to leave

 Skip or shorten the plan when thunderstorms are upstream, ledges are pushy, water is muddy, low water makes the float a drag, summer heat is excessive, or fish-health and consumption advisories have not been checked for harvest plans.